DemmyDemon/Abventure/abventures/abventure.md

 Examples:
 ```
 %Map You have a map.
-It is labeled "sPooM" in large, friendly letters.
+It is labeled "spoom" in large, friendly letters.
 %Torch You hold a lit torch bright enough to light up your immediate area.
 %Bravery You have the heart of a lion.
 Not a cowardly one, either!
 ```